AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/SystemUnitClassType/InsertAfter.md

 SystemUnitClassType.InsertAfter Method
 ======================================
-AutomationML 2.1 APIInserts the provided CAEX object as a new sibling after this CAEX object.
+Inserts the provided CAEX object as a new sibling after this CAEX object.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)